 When you can find in yourself an ability to still care about people even if they have wronged you, you become less tormented by stress in your life.

 For example, you may not agree with or get along with someone at work or school.
-Tolerance and compassion give you the ability to feel the way you do while still respecting them for who they are and the way they think.
-It’s really cool because it helps you to get along better with people and enables you to make more friends.
+Tolerance and compassion give you the ability to feel the way you do while still respecting them for who they are and how they think.
+It’s really cool because it helps you get along better with people and make more friends.
 With less drama.

 ISN’T CARING ENOUGH?

 Saying it does mean something, sometimes.
-Like anything else though, if you all you do is talk without backing it up, who is going to keep believing you?
+Like anything else, though, if you all you do is talk without backing it up, who will keep believing you?
 We all know the boy who cried wolf.